Available Positions

 ABOUT INDIANA REPERTORY THEATRE

 The Indiana Repertory Theatre (IRT) was founded in 1972 and is the only theatre in Indiana to belong to the League of Resident Theatres (LORT).
-Historically, the IRT has produced nine productions annually across three stages (the OneAmerica Mainstage, the Upperstage, and the Cabaret) for diverse audiences.
+Currently, the IRT produces six productions annually in two stages (the OneAmerica Financial Stage, and the Janet Allen Stage) for diverse audiences.
 The repertoire includes work varying from world premieres to classics.
-The IRT serves audiences of multiple generations including students from pre-school through twelfth grade.
+The IRT serves audiences of multiple generations including students from early elementary through twelfth grade.
 With a significant endowment, the IRT is financially stable and looks forward to many more years of creating art for the Indianapolis community.
-Following many decades of diverse programming, the IRT leadership, in the past three years, has focused on further diversifying its staff and board, including ongoing anti-racist training for all.
+Following many decades of diverse programming, the IRT leadership, in the past four years, has focused on further diversifying its staff and board, including ongoing anti-racist training for all.

 MISSION